Excel VBA Exit Sub Procedure

-For this, I will have to add the logical test as IF k = 6 Then Exit Sub.
+I will have to add the logical test in excelLogical Test In ExcelA logical test in Excel results in an analytical output, either true or false.
+The equals to operator, “=,” is the most commonly used logical test. as IF k = 6 Then Exit Sub.

 Sub Exit_Example1() Dim k As Long For k = 1 To 10 If k = 6 Then Exit Sub 'As soon as k value becomes 6 it will ignore all the codes and exit Cells(k, 1).Value = k Next k End Sub

 Now run the code line by line.
-Press F8 key to start the proceedings.
+Press the F8 key to start the proceedings.

-To change the k value to 1 press F8 key one more time.
+To change the k value to 1, press the F8 key one more time.

-So k value is 1 our code keeps running and will insert 1 to the cell A1.
-Like this keep running the VBA loop until the value of k becomes 6.
+So k value is 1, our code keeps running and will insert 1 to the cell A1.
+Like this, keep running the loop until the value of k becomes 6.

-Now the value of k is 6 and the line of code is about to execute our logical test to exit the subprocedure.
-If I press the F8 key one more time it will straight exit the entire sub procedure only.
+Now the value of k is 6, and the line of code is about to execute our logical test to exit the subprocedure.
+If I press the F8 key one more time, it will straight go the entire sub procedure only.

 We can also exit the subprocedure when we get the error values.
 For example, consider the below data of dividing the number1 from number 2.